programmerstandard/Termux-Environment-Practical/Foundation/TermuxBootstrapPackage.md

 ## About The Termux Bootstrap Package
 The Termux bootstrap contains the minimal Linux environment (such as bash, coreutils, apt, libraries, and package metadata) that is extracted when Termux is first installed.

+Termux Bootstrap Package is needed for basic terminal function.

 ## Check Is The Termux Bootstrap Environment Is Installed

 ```bash